EdernOllivier/ParentScheme/README.md

 SETUP :

-I have taken the Ubuntu 20.04.3 LTS distribution with the USB key after getting the Windows 10 by ASUS on a G6400 from the Intel compagny.
+I have taken the Ubuntu 20.04.3 LTS distribution with the USB key after getting the Windows 10 by ASUS on a G6400 processor's chip from the Intel compagny.

 To compile do gcc -o test2 test2.c -lm with glibc,